Safe Database Migrations in Production

 Step 1: Expand the schema safely

-Introduce new structures without removing old ones.
+Introduce the new structure without breaking the old path.

 Step 2: Deploy compatibility code

-Step 3: Backfill existing data
+Step 3: Backfill gradually

 Backfills should behave like production jobs, not one-off scripts that assume perfect conditions.